stephenhu/westside/README.md

-# Westsidejs
+# Westside

-Westsidejs is a single page, client side web framework that utilizes standard web technologies like css, html, js, and md for building dynamic sites.
+Westside is a single page, client side web framework that utilizes standard web technologies like css, html, js, and md for building dynamic sites.
 There's no need to learn jsx or other templating languages.
 All content is rendered client side and hosted on Github, S3, or a common web server.

 ## Design